Sushant Divgikar

-In July 2014, they were crowned Mr Gay India 2014.
+In July 2014, they were all crowned Mr Gay India 2014.
 They represented India at Mr Gay World 2014.
 They won various special awards during Mr Gay World 2014, and have been the only delegate from India to win three sub awards.
 Divgikar is the first Indian and the first delegate from any country to have won a record 3 individual sub titles and 2 group sub titles at the Mr Gay World 2014 contest.

 They participated in the television reality show Bigg Boss 8.

-Divgikar, in their drag queen avatar Rani Ko-HE-Nur, created history by becoming the first drag queen in India to participate in a singing reality show and win the golden buzzer, making Rani / Sushant the first contestant from the LGBTQIA+ community to win a golden buzzer and directly enter the top 15 of the reality competition show Sa Re Ga Ma Pa in the year 2018.
-In 2021, under their drag person, they were announced to be competing in the premiere season of Queen of the Universe, an international singing competition for drag performers.
-The series premiered on December 2, 2021.
+Divgikar, in their drag queen persona Rani Ko-HE-Nur, created history by becoming the first drag queen in India to participate in a singing reality show and win the golden buzzer, making Rani / Sushant the first contestant from the LGBTQIA+ community to win a golden buzzer and directly enter the top 15 of the reality competition show Sa Re Ga Ma Pa in the year 2018.
+In 2021, under their drag persona, they were announced to be competing in the premiere season of Queen of the Universe, an international singing competition for drag performers.
+The series premiered on 2 December 2021.

 Divgikar has featured in many television shows and has worked with most of the leading broadcasting channels, agencies and production houses, nationally and internationally.